Sex Offender Registration In Indiana

 Protect Your Future Freedoms – Contact Our Firm

-Whether you’re currently facing the threat of sex offender registration because of a sex crime or are concerned about how the change in Indiana’s sex offender registry laws will affect your future, Kammen & Moudy is here to help.
+Whether you’re currently facing the threat of sex offender registration because of a sex crime or are concerned about how the change in Indiana’s sex offender registry laws will affect your future, Kammen & Moudy, LLC is here to help.

 Take advantage of a free initial consultation by calling our Indianapolis office at 317-759-7814 or by sending us an email.
 Our lawyers respond quickly to all calls and emails.
 We serve clients in Marion County and throughout Indiana.